 1331 Work Program-FY 2023 Schedule of Activities & Work Products Description Completion Date 1.1 Complete and approve the FY 2024 RTWP.
 October '23 1.2 Prepare quarterly reimbursement requests for WisDOT.
 Ongoing 1.3 Prepare agendas and materials for Transportation Committee.
-Ongoing 1.4 Monitor and implement federal requirements with the new Bipartisan Ongoing Infrastructure Bill (BIL).
-1.5 Meet one-on-one with member counties and local municipalities to February '23 and discuss transportation projects and coordination of transportation projects June '23 for 2024.
-1.6 Attend the MPO/RPC Directors Quarterly Meetings.
+Ongoing 1.4 Monitor and implement federal requirements with the new Bipartisan Infrastructure Bill (BIL).
+Ongoing 1.5 Meet one-on-one with member counties and local municipalities to discuss transportation projects and coordination of transportation projects for 2024.
+February '23 and June '23 1.6 Attend the MPO/RPC Directors Quarterly Meetings.
 Ongoing